 The piece may be reinstalled for a DC3 event in September, more updates later.

-The important part of this solution was that it allowed us to keep all the client interfaces web-based, allowing interaction from 20ft or 20 miles.
-And since the entire communication solution is written in JavaScript, it’s powerful and flexible.
+The key advantage of this setup was that all client interfaces remained web-based, enabling interaction from across the room or across the network.
+Because the entire communication layer was written in JavaScript, it was both powerful and flexible.

 These technologies allowed teams to create virtually-controlled physical displays.
 Mobile clients talking to servers via the internet, servers talking to computers on a local network running Flash and Processing, Computers talking (sans wires) to Arduino microcontrollers.
 All in all a pretty powerful and flexible system, I hope we continue to build on it!